 One of the primary activities when preparing documents for discovery is applying tags.
 A tag is a type of “marker” that allows you to categorize and identify specific document characteristics.

-Your administrator defines each case to include document tags.
+Administrators define each case to include document tags.

 Tags allow you to work with documents that share similar characteristics or need similar attention.
 Following are a few common uses of tags:

 Define a review pass based on a specific tag, see Create Review Passes and Batches.

 Produce a document set based on a tag, see Create Export Sets.

 This procedure is covered in the "Mass Action" section.
 For details, see Tag Multiple Documents.

 Administrators have the ability to assign hotkeys to individual tags.
 Once a hotkey has been assigned, reviewers working in the Document Viewer window can quickly apply a tag to a document by pressing the keys associated with that shortcut.

 For instructions on how to assign a shortcut to a tag, see Assign Keyboard Shortcuts to Tags.
 For information on how to review documents using keyboard shortcuts, see Use Keyboard Shortcuts To Review Documents.